JAMBallou/composer-analysis/readme.md

 # Algorithmic Classification of Classical Piano Music by Composer

-The following has been taken from my proposed research plan applying to the Massachusetts Science and Engineering Fair (MSEF).
+The following has been taken from my proposed research plan applying to the [Massachusetts Science and Engineering Fair (MSEF)](https://scifair.com/).

 ## Rationale (Problem)

 *A few sentences to summarize your background research that supports your research problem and the need for a solution.*
 *(Prompts: Why is this problem worth solving?
 Is there a global or societal need for this prototype/product?)*

 This project combines techniques from music theory, physics, mathematics, and computer science to analyze works of classical music and ultimately classify them by composer.
-Published in 2018 by Hawthorne et al., the MAESTRO Dataset — MIDI and Audio Edited for Synchronous TRacks and Organization — provided the data for this project, and contains both MIDI transcriptions and WAV audio files of virtuosic piano music.
+[Published in 2018 by Hawthorne et al.](https://arxiv.org/pdf/1810.12247), [the MAESTRO Dataset](https://magenta.withgoogle.com/datasets/maestro#dataset) — MIDI and Audio Edited for Synchronous TRacks and Organization — provided the data for this project, and contains both MIDI transcriptions and WAV audio files of virtuosic piano music.
 The mathematical analysis of the audio involved the Fourier transform, a method of decomposing a complex signal into its component sine waves, thus revealing the most influential frequencies in the sound of the signal and their amplitudes.
 These data, along with other techniques of analyzing the symbolic and audio files, will be used to train a machine learning model that can be used to determine the composer of works it has not seen before.
-Most of the research in this field centers around classification by genre (e.g. classical vs. pop) or emotion rather than the identity of the composer.
+Most of the research in this field centers around classification by genre (e.g. classical vs. pop) or by emotion rather than the identity of the composer.

 ## Engineering Goal

 *What is the prototype or product that you hope to develop and the expected outcome(s) from it?*
 *(Prompt: What are the design criteria and constraints for your project?)*

 The goal of this project is to create a machine learning model that can successfully classify works of classical music by composer.
-As detailed in the “Prototype Testing” section of this plan, each of the progressively more difficult classification tasks (outlined in §III of “Design and Construction”) must receive accuracy, precision, recall, and F1 scores of above 0.7 before moving on to the next model.
+As detailed in the [Prototype Testing](#prototype-testing) section, each of the progressively more difficult classification tasks (outlined in §III of [Design & Construction](#design--construction)) must receive accuracy, precision, recall, and F1 scores of above 0.7 before moving on to the next model.
 For the last model, which aims to classify the 14 composers with the most works represented in the MAESTRO Dataset, these four performance metrics will be optimized to achieve an F1 score approaching or exceeding 0.9, consistent with state-of-the-art results in related tasks.
 If this turns out trivial using both the recording and MIDI transcription, a final attempt will be made at classifying the 14 composers using just the WAV audio.
 A secondary goal of this project is to make the models used easily scalable to add more composers and works.
 This involves qualitative analysis of the code and how easy it is to add more composers to the system as experimentation progresses.
 If successful, this system could support automated musicological analysis, recommendation systems, or digital music archiving.

 ## Prototype Development